ranvis/php-ext-cbor/README.md

 #### EncodeParams

-When the encoder encounters an `Cbor\EncodeParams` instance, it encodes `$value` with the specified `$params` flags and options added to the current flags and options.
+When the encoder encounters an `Cbor\EncodeParams` instance, it encodes `$value` instance variable with the specified `$params` flags and options added to the current flags and options.
 After encoding inner `$value`, those parameters are back to the previous state.
-This can be useful when you want to enforce specific parameters to the surrounding data.
+This can be useful when you want to enforce specific parameters partially.

-`$params` are:
+`$params` array elements are:

 - `'flags' => int`: Encoding flags to set.
 - `'flags_clear' => int`: Encoding flags to clear.